 2. Connect Your Network Cables

-Network connection to your encoder should be provided via ethernet cable to the back of the Encoder, only a single network connection to the encoder is viable concurrently.
+Network connection to your encoder should be via ethernet cable to the back of the Encoder, only a single network connection to the encoder is viable concurrently.
 Having a separate network for each port (server-grade encoders) or via USB and ethernet is not a viable connection.
 Decoders on the local LAN can access the encoder video via the main connection through the network infrastructure.
-If multiple connections are required in order to obtain enough bandwidth to encode through Resi, a multi-wan router is required to provide a single ethernet cable to the Encoder.
-Review our network requirements and additional recommendations here.
+If multiple connections are required to have enough bandwidth to encode through Resi, you need to use a multi-wan router to provide a single ethernet cable to the Encoder.

 3. Connect Your Video Input Cables